Campaign

 To address this issue the library has worked with architects to analyze the use of current space, explore building concepts, and develop a design that could incorporate the needs of today as well as the flexibility to adapt to those of tomorrow.
 A building committee was also formed to explore these issues.

 With an eye toward the fundraising that would be necessary to complete a building project, the Dorothy Bramlage Public Library Foundation was formed in 2016.
-It is a 501c(3) organization and its current assets are held in a fund with the Greater Geary Community Foundation.
+It is a 501c(3) organization and its current assets total more than one million dollars and are held in a fund with the Greater Geary Community Foundation.
+All of the monies in the fund are dedicated to the project to expand and remodel the current library.

 How to Get Involved